What does “kotoshi” mean in Japanese?

 - kotoshi – 今年 (ことし) : a noun meaning ‘this year’ in Japanese.

 Grammatically, this is a noun.
-In Japanese, however, many time-related nouns can also work as adverbs.
+In reality, however, this can also work as an adverb almost anywhere in a sentence.
+In Japanese, many time-related nouns can also work as adverbs.
 “Kotoshi” is one of them.
-Native speakers, therefore, use it almost anywhere in a sentence to say “this year” in Japanese.
-This fact would sound a bit weird to Japanese learners, but is not unique to the Japanese language.
-Actually, “this year” can work as both a noun and an adverb in English.
+This fact is perhaps a bit weird to Japanese learners, but not unique to the Japanese language.
+In English, for example, “this year” can work as both a noun and an adverb.
 So, Japanese learners, especially those who are familiar with English, can easily understand this point, I think.

 Kotoshi in kanji

-The kanji expression of “kotoshi” consists of the following two characters:
+The kanji expression of “kotoshi” consists of the following two kanji characters:

-From these two kanji characters, we can understand that “kotoshi” literally means ‘this year’.
-So, what its kanji characters express is completely in line with its meaning.
+These two kanji characters tell us that “kotoshi” literally means ‘this year’ in Japanese.
+What the kanji characters express is completely in line with the actual meaning.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “kotoshi” through the detailed kanji check above.

-Then, let me explain how to use “kotoshi” through the example sentence below.
+So far, I’ve explained the definition and meaning of “kotoshi” together with its kanji characters.
+Then, let me explain how to use it through the example sentence below.

 Example: how to say “this year” in Japanese